 change of attitude has taken place following the

-• The area has a good image when it comes to
+establishment of the project. - The area has a good image when it comes to

 environmental matters and this can be useful, for

-• A useful base has been built for the future.
+example when it comes to tourism. - A useful base has been built for the future.

 The environmental certification project of the local communities in Snaefellsnes is in constant development.
 Its future vision is that local communities will continue to cooperate in the field of environmental matters.
 Infrastructures and work processes will continue to be improved.
 The ideology of sustainable development will be integrated more clearly into the decision making processes, operation and implementation processes of local communities and decisions will be made based on the long-term interests of nature and of the community.
 Hopefully, this will lead to rapid progress in environmental matters, saving of resources and benefits for nature and environment, for the benefit of future generations.